JennEYoon/fastai-deep-learning/README.md

 Smaller repo size, easier to start in binder.org
 Colab, one place to look for fastai notebooks.

+### Binder:
-Add environment.yml file to root, folders for book content, images.
+Add environment.yml file to root - done.
+fast20.yml

+### Colab:
+Find a way to load book, fastai setup, init on CPU/GPU.
+PyTorch 1 version works with both CPU and GPU engines now.